Places Visited:

 Melting snow and rain water feed this aquifer from a large basin 35,000 square miles in size.
 Following permeable layers of basalt, water flows in a southwestern direction until it reaches the Snake River Canyon, where it emerges as springs.
 The Thousand Springs area near Hagerman, Idaho contains 11 of the 65 largest cold springs found in the United States.

-These are some of the Thousand Springs that emerge from a layer of pillow basalt midway up the canyon wall.
+These are some of the Thousand Springs that emerge from a layer of pillow basalt midway up the canyon wall here in the Hagerman Valley.

 We are totally amazed at the pressure water is flowing out of the spring on the right.
 Folks there is an amazing volume of water welling out of these springs.

-As you drive along the canyon wall it is easy to spot spring out of spring.
+As you drive along the basalt canyon wall in the Hagerman Valley it is easy to spot many of the Thousand Springs emerging from the layer of pillow basalt.

 Many springs flow into either fish hatcheries or into trout ponds that raise trout for the commercial market.